guisso/ForcaResultante/README.md

 # Ponto
-Java Standard Edition fundamentals exemplified by the Ponto class.
+Java Standard Edition fundamentals exemplified by the Ponto and ForcaResultante classes.